-The immediate parent company, Tranche 5 Limited, prepares consolidated financial statements and is the smallest and largest member of the Group which prepares consolidated financial statements.
-The financial statements of Tranche 5 Limited are available from the registered office given on page 1.
+The Company is a wholly owned subsidiary of Tranche 5 Limited, a company registered in England and Wales which has taken an exemption from preparing consolidated financial statements.
+The smallest and largest member of the Group which prepares consolidated financial statements is Equitix Knight Finco Limited and the financial statements are available from the registered office given on page 1.